TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Once the eco-friendly bag reaches the end of its life, it goes on the compost pile (usually full of grass cuttings).

-Traditional plastic bags that are not recyclable or not made from recycled materials are an environmental disaster.
-They take hundreds of years to break down and harm human and animal life.
+Traditional plastic bags should be avoided because they take hundreds of years to break down and harm human and animal life.

 It is recommended that you steer clear of any bags made from 100% new plastics.
 Plastic bags are the worst product for the environment.